-\begin{proof}{Proof.} Since our focus is on restricted equilibria, it clearly suffices to prove the above correspondences for interior rest points; since the faces of $\strat$ are forward-invariant under the dynamics (\ref{eq.ED}), the general claim then follows from passing to an appropriate restriction $\game'$ of $\game$.
+\begin{proof}{Proof.} Since the proposition concerns restricted equilibria, it suffices to establish our assertion for interior rest points; given that the faces of $\strat$ are forward-invariant under the dynamics \eqref{eq.PD}, the general claim follows by descending to an appropriate restriction $\game'$ of $\game$.